GSA/digitalgov.gov/content/authors/jez-humble/_index.md

 email:

 # Bio — keep it under 50 words
 bio: "Jez Humble is co-author of the Shingo Award-winning Accelerate, The DevOps Handbook, Lean Enterprise, and the Jolt Award-winning Continuous Delivery.
-He has spent his career tinkering with code, infrastructure, and product development in companies of varying sizes across three continents, including work for the US Federal Government at 18F.
+He has spent his career tinkering with code, infrastructure, and product development in companies of varying sizes across three continents, including work for the U.S. federal government at [18F](https://www.18f.gov).
 Jez works as a developer advocate at Google and teaches at UC Berkeley."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: